Emmanuel9085/Emmanuel9085/README.md

 Web Developer
 ------------------

-I'm a frontend developer who loves HTML
+I'm a web developer who is dedicated to his work.

 * ✉️  You can contact me at [emmanuelotieno605@gmail.com](mailto:emmanuelotieno605@gmail.com)
 * 🧠  I'm learning Bootstrap